BestTimesToVisit.com Logo

 nature

 Escape to the breathtaking Kuang Si Falls, where cascades tumble into a series of impossibly turquoise pools perfect for a refreshing dip.
-Hike up to the top for a different perspective, and be sure to visit the nearby bear sanctuary for a heartwarming encounter.
+Hike up to the top for stunning jungle views, and don't miss the bear rescue center near the entrance.
+Visit on a weekday to avoid crowds, especially during the dry season.

 Sunset Cruise on the Mekong